huang2002/3h-cli/README.md

     helpInfoGap: number;

     /**
-     * Whether to ignore undefined commands/options
+     * Whether to ignore undefined actions/options
-     * (By default, undefined commands or options will
+     * (By default, undefined options will
-     * cause the parsing promise to be rejected)
+     * cause the parsing promise to be rejected
+     * but unknown actions won't)
      */
-    ignoreUnknownCommands: boolean;
+    ignoreUnknownActions: boolean;
     ignoreUnknownOptions: boolean;

     /**
-     * Register a command, an option or rest options */ command(definition: CommandDefinition): this;
+     * Register a action, an option or rest options
+     */
+    action(definition: ActionDefinition): this;
     option(definition: OptionDefinition): this;
     rest(description: RestDefinition | null): this;

     /**
      * Parse the arguments
      * @returns a promise solved with parsed args on success
-     * or rejected on unknown commands/options
+     * or rejected on unknown actions/options
      */
     parse(rawArgs: string[]): Promise<Args>;

     /**
      * Display built-in help info
-     * (the help info is generated from command and
+     * (the help info is generated from action and
      * option definitions; you can append other help
      * info after this like the example below)
      * @example
-     * ```
+     * ```js
      * program.parse(process.argv)
      *     .then(args => {
      *         if (args.options.has('--help')) {